Jacksepticeye: Internet career

 McLoughlin co-starred as the antagonist in the second season of the YouTube Red show Scare PewDiePie.
 Initially planned to premiere on 9 March 2017, the season was cancelled prior to release due to controversy surrounding PewDiePie and the use of anti-semitic imagery on his channel.
-On 18 February 2017, McLoughlin released a video called "Let's Talk!" to his YouTube channel, which discussed PewDiePie being cut from Maker Studios as a result of the controversy.
-In it, he clarified that although he had tweeted in support of PewDiePie, he did not condone his actions and believed that he should have been more apologetic in response to the controversy.
-McLoughlin stated, "You can still be friends with someone but not agree with something they do.
-I don't think the world is that black-and-white."
-However, the next day he tweeted that he regretted focusing on criticising PewDiePie in the video, saying that he had been "naive".
-In a Tumblr post, he said his main regret was not commenting on the mainstream media's reporting of the controversy stating that "there were some unethical practices at play with the media, a lot of misquoting and misrepresentation."
 Following the controversy, it was confirmed that the Revelmode network had been shut down by Disney.
 Subsequently, McLoughlin was signed under the Disney Digital Network.
 In June 2017, Polaris, a division of The Walt Disney Company, announced that McLoughlin would be featured in the series Polaris: Player Select on the television channel Disney XD as part of a new programming block for the channel called D | XP.
 Later that year, McLoughlin was featured on the RTÉ 2 two-part documentary Ireland's Rich List as one of the "top 30 earners under the age of 30", leading to him receiving a wide coverage in the Irish media and a greater exposure to people in the country who had not seen his YouTube content.
-In September, he was included in Forbes' list of the Top Gaming Influencers of 2017.

 McLoughlin toured throughout September–October 2017, in the US with his How Did We Get Here tour, and later in the UK and Europe with the Game Grumps on their Ready Player 3 tour.
-In January 2018, it was announced McLoughlin would produce exclusive content for livestreaming platform Twitch as part of a multi-year deal with Disney's Digital Network.
-That February, McLoughlin released dates for a US and Canada run of the How Did We Get Here tour.
-In July, he performed the How Did We Get Here show at the Just for Laughs comedy festival in Montreal.
-That year, he was estimated to be the eighth highest-paid YouTuber by Forbes, with an estimated earnings of $16 million.
+The How Did We Get Here show consisted of a biographical retelling of McLoughlin's childhood in Ireland to his rise as a popular YouTuber, alongside segments in which McLoughlin would play games with his fans.
+In February 2018, McLoughlin released dates for a US and Canada run of the How Did We Get Here tour.
+That July, he performed the show at the Just for Laughs comedy festival in Montreal.
+In 2018, it was announced McLoughlin would produce exclusive content for livestreaming platform Twitch as part of a multi-year deal with Disney's Digital Network.